cmu-odml/cmu-odml.github.io/labs/01_pytorch_ffnns.md

    - For inference latency, measure the average time it takes to classify each example.
 You should run this a few times, and throw away the first measurement to allow for initial warmup (e.g. caching, etc.)

 2.  **Parameter Count:**  Manually compute the number of trainable parameters in your model, and write a function that gathers the number of trainable parameters in PyTorch.
-    - Provide a closed form for Manually compute the number of trainable parameters
+    - Provide a closed form for manually computing the number of trainable parameters in your feed-forward network.
     - This should be a general-purpose function that can be run on any PyTorch model.
 Simply, iterate through the tensors for each model parameters in the model and sum their sizes.